Samonum/LibDirectional/README.md

 ```

 ## Obtaining Singularities
-Libdirectional is able to calculate singularities for a given field using the `singularities()` method.
+LibDirectional is able to calculate singularities for a given field using the `singularities()` method.
 Singularities can be calculated using either the principal matching (obtained by passing a representative or raw field into the `matching_energy()` function) or the adjustment angles.
 Singularity calculation suffers from sampling issues, so unless calculated using the original adjustment angles you will most likely not obtain the same singularities as used to create the field.

 An illustration of these issues can be found in the *Singularities* example, which allows you to toggle between the original singularities and the calculated singularities.
 It is possible to save fields generated with the *trivial_connection* example and load them in the *singularities* example.